mcv-m6-video/mcv-c6-2025-team1/week2/README.md

     │   └── ...

 ### Task 1.1: Off-the-shelf
-This task focuses on implementing and evaluating various pre-trained object detection models (including YOLOv11, Faster R-CNN, and SSD) for vehicle detection in traffic surveillance videos.
+This task focuses on implementing and evaluating various pre-trained object detection models (including YOLOv11, Faster R-CNN,DeTR and SSD) for vehicle detection in traffic surveillance videos.
 Below are the detailed commands and parameters used for each experiment.

 For further detail in the detection script please refer to our help command: